Scenic Chairlift Lift Rides July 5-6-7

 2017

-• Phase One of new expansion officially approved by the U.S. Forest Service.
+• Phase One of the new expansion was officially approved by the U.S. Forest Service.
 Trails remarked in July by Phil Edholm so the forest service can perform a lumber survey.
-Lumber survey will take place in the fall of 2017.
-It is our hope that we can get two new trails cut & cleared and open for winter 2017-18.
-The other trails we hope will come on board the followng year or soon thereafter.
-In addition to the new trails there will be two new chairlifts and an additional Base Lodge with seperate road access and parking to serve the new and higher Eagle Peak area.
-This is the first phase of a long-range plan to expand Lookout Pass to two additional peaks encompassing a total of 2,000 acres.
-New roof added to Rentals Shop.
+Lumber survey took place in the fall of 2017.
+The Mtn. got two new trails cut & cleared and open for winter 2017-18.
+The other trails were cleared the following winter to come on board soon thereafter.
+In addition to the new trails there will eventually be two new chairlifts and an additional Base Lodge.
+Possibly with seperate road access and parking to serve the new and higher Eagle Peak area.
+This is the first phase of a long-range plan to expand Lookout Pass to two additional peaks encompassing a total of 2,000 acres. in addition a New roof was added to the Rentals Shop this season.

 2018

-• Finish the season with 503 inches of snow!
-Though not a record, it is a very strong season.
+• Finished the season with 503 inches of snow!
+Though not a record, it was a very strong season.

 • Our summer attraction, The Route of the Hiawatha set a new record for summer attendance!